jemin777/oakjava7/README.md

-OAKJAVA7 Tutorial
+OAKJAVA7(JAVA7.0) Tutorial
 ====================

-OAKJAVA7(JAVA7.0) Programming Language is  invented by  wilmix jemin  j  at  year  2013,2016 in  java ,DOTWEB3.0. and OAKJAVA7(JAVA7.0)  is  a   World No:1 Programming Language and  it  is   focused  on   creating  Prototype  software,used  to  create Gaming and utilities,  used  in  web application  with  java frameworks , used  with  remote   webapplication  with  java frameworks,  and  it  has  Advanced Oops.
+OAKJAVA7(JAVA7.0) Programming Language is  invented by  wilmix jemin  j  at  year  2013,2016 in  java(jdk1.6) ,DOTWEB3.0. and OAKJAVA7(JAVA7.0)  is  a   World No:1 Programming Language and  it  is   focused  on   creating  Prototype  software,used  to  create Gaming and utilities,  used  in  web application  with  java frameworks , used  with  remote   webapplication  with  java frameworks,  and  it  has  Advanced Oops.
 It  also  supports obfuscation, Code Security, and it  is Learnable.
+JAVA7.0   means   Jemin  Advanced  Virtual  Application.
+JAVA7.0   is  even   Advanced   than  Phython Programming  language...

 Definition: